 Circle Pines Center teaches peace, social justice, and environmental stewardship through cooperation in work, education, and recreation.

 We are a member-based, cooperatively-governed (501(c)3) non-profit.
 We co-create a children’s summer camp and year-round retreat center with programs for families, children, and adults, and have facilities which are available for rent (school, faith-based and other groups, retreats, weddings, family reunions, etc.).

-Our beloved Circle Pines Summer Camp continues to grow and thrive into 2022 and beyond.
+Our beloved Circle Pines Summer Camp continues to grow and thrive.
 We are now offering folks an opportunity to give a gift that will help us provide scholarships for summer camp – for this summer and next!
 Our scholarship fund goal for 2023 is $60,000.
 Can you invest in providing the full Circle Pines Summer Camp experience to a young person in need?
 Please give generously so that we can continue to provide this opportunity to every child, regardless of their financial background.
 And thank you!

 Every June, the Buttermilk Jamboree offers a family-friendly festival experience of music, arts, food, education, and community.

 The Circle Pines Center Summer Camp focuses on cooperative work, environmentalism, social justice, and critical thinking.

 Throughout the year, Circle Pines offers retreats and workshops for mushroom cultivation, maple syrup making, music, and more.

 Find a peaceful place to reconnect at Circle Pines for your next family event, small business retreat, or community activist event.